 - Develop banking capacity to assess credit approvals for green investment using non-collateral based criteria

-- Liberalise entry of foreign experts specialising in financial analysis of viability of green technology projects
+- Liberalise entry of foreign experts specialising in financial analysis of the viability of green technology projects

 - Reduce wastage and avoid cost overrun by better controlling expenditure

-- Establish open, efficient and transparent government procurement process
+- Establish an open, efficient and transparent government procurement process

 - Adopt international best practices on fiscal transparency

 Whilst some of the calls under NEM is nothing new for example “zero tolerance for corruption” which can be considered as redundant if you ask me (fight against corruption should not come under specific policies, there should be zero tolerance for corruption from day 1), the pertinent question would be – is NEM just another name for the abuse ridden, crony, favoured NEP?